Rapper Cancels Shows After Saying He Didn't Need Eclipse Glasses

 A full recovery is, of course, not guaranteed.
 Two men who watched a partial eclipse 55 years ago say they continue to suffer from partial blindness, and that’s from looking at the sun for just 20 seconds.

-As far as how Scott is doing after announcing his cancellations, he seem to have positive attitude, tweeting Wednesday, “Seeing double, stacking triple.”
+As far as how Scott is doing after announcing his cancellations, he seems to have a positive attitude, tweeting Wednesday, “Seeing double, stacking triple.”